 Las Vegas has become one of the top destinations for foodies.
 But you don’t have to break the bank to fill your tummy.

-Check out over a dozen places you can get cheap meals in Las Vegas for any meal of the day, including snacks – because who doesn’t love snacks!
+Check out over a dozen of the best places to eat in Las Vegas on a budget for any meal of the day, including snacks.
+Because who doesn’t love snacks!

 There isn’t anything ordinary about Las Vegas, and the gelato is no exception!